Updated March 9th, 2023

 Our tour operator partner G Adventures has implemented health and safety procedures that aim to keep you safe from the moment you arrive until the moment you leave, without taking away from having the time of your life.
 The policy will evolve as time goes on and as we continue to monitor local public health recommendations, but what won’t change is our commitment to keeping you safe as you explore our big, beautiful world.

-- Smaller is better: Our groups have always been small (on average 12 travelers) to encourage connections, access places overlooked by larger groups, and give travelers plenty of personal space — even before physical distancing.
-We will continue to foster connections with newly created measures to keep everyone safe.
+• Smaller is better: Our groups have always been small (on average 12 travelers) to encourage connections and access places overlooked by larger groups.

 The GEEO staff and board are committed to continuing to help teachers travel and bring the world to their classrooms for many years to come.
 Global education and compassion for our neighbors around the world are more important than ever, and we’re grateful for your dedication to our mission.